WDI-SEA/react-development-course-materials/Additional Resources/Review Guides/react-state-review-guide.md

 ### Key Concepts

 * **What Triggers a UI Change**
-  - In a React component, an update in either the state or props will trigger the method cascade that can lead to a render.
+  - In a React component, an update to either state or props will trigger a method cascade that can lead to a render.
   - Our component calculates the difference ("diff") between the current DOM and the virtual DOM node.
   - Then, it figures out how to update the state of the DOM in as few manipulations as possible.
     - It only replaces the current DOM with parts that have changed.
     - This is one of React's core advantages.

-- **Do Not**
+- **Do Not...**
   - Automatically render elements on the DOM *inside* of their own component class definitions.
     - In a component class, you should define a `render()` method for that component.
     - That class then is called by `ReactDOM.render()` in **a different place, outside of that class definition** (likely `index.js`).
   - In some tutorials or older code, you may find examples of `ReactDOM.render()` inside of a component, but you should avoid this at all costs; this was an older technique used in past versions of React.

 - **Important Reminder**
-  - Remember that state and props are not the same thing.
+  - Remember that state and props are not the same.
     - State represents the _state_ of your user interface component and is changeable based on a user action (e.g., clicking a button to increase mood).
     - Props are passed in to a component and cannot be changed by that component (e.g., the user's name might be passed in to be displayed).